atmb4u/scopemate/README.md

 ### Output Format

-ScopeMate generates a structured JSON output with the following format:
+scopemate generates a structured JSON output with the following format:

 ```json
 {